cjbt/React-Redux-Starter/README.md

 # React Redux Starter

-My take on a starter on an opinionated React Redux boilerplate and file orginization
+My take on an opinionated starter using React Redux boilerplate and file orginization

 ### Technologies used